Hero Image

 Rising Numbers, Lack of Coordination

-New families
+New people

 arrive each week

+Asylum seekers face persecution in their home countries.
 Due to civil unrest, war, poverty, famine, and climate shocks, more people are expected to flow into Maine over time.

 Temporary placements